intel-secl/docs/product-guides/Foundational & Workload Security.md

 ========================

-Workload Confidentiality builds upon Platform Attestation to protect data in virtual machine and container images.
+Workload Confidentiality builds upon Platform Attestation to protect data in container images.
 At its core, this feature is about allowing an image owner to set policies that define the conditions under which their image will be allowed to run; if the policy conditions are met, the decryption key will be provided, and if the